 In attempts to curb suits and minimize their potential for losses, car manufacturers regularly publish notices about model batches that have been found to contain significant defects and are being recalled from the market.
-If you want to avoid having to deal with a California Lemon Law case, here are three recent car maker recalls to watch out for.
-If you have recently purchased one of the following models and are wondering if you might have a Lemon on your hands, contact a California Lemon Law attorney today.
+If you want to avoid having to deal with a case, here are three recent car maker recalls to watch out for.
+If you have recently purchased one of the following models and are wondering if you might have a Lemon on your hands, contact an attorney today.
 You may be entitled to a replacement vehicle and/or a full buyback from the manufacturer.

 1. Honda – March, 2013